natnuo/simple-codeforces-livestream/README.md

 Thank you to Mike Mirzayanov for the great Codeforces platform.

-Note: Codeforces has banned the use of their API during official Codeforces contests.
+Note: Codeforces has banned the use of their API during some official Codeforces contests.
 Ensure your livestream does not occur during such an event to avoid errors.